It all began with a vision.

 Founders Ed and Bobbie Collins of Leland saw the future of Leelanau County in peril from over-development and increased demand for second and third summer homes.
 They feared seeing the loss of critical farmland and wetlands essential to the rural character of the County.

-In 1988, their vision was put to work when they hired a young, ambitious lad with a geology degree and an interest in fishing.
-Brian Price and wife Susan took on the positions of Executive and Finance Directors and remain in those roles today.
-The staff of two has grown over the years to take on the many projects we have completed.
+In 1988, their vision was put to work when they hired Brian Price, who had a degree in geology and an interest in fishing.
+Brian Price and his wife, Susan, took on the positions of Executive and Finance Directors and served for over 25 years.
+The staff of two has grown over the years and is now led by Executive Director Tom Nelson.

-Since then, the staff and board of the Leelanau Conservancy has worked tirelessly to protect the places that you love and the character that makes the Leelanau Peninsula so unique.
+Since the beginning, the staff and board of the Leelanau Conservancy have worked tirelessly to protect the places that you love and the character that makes the Leelanau Peninsula so unique.
 Our organization has earned a reputation as one of the premier land trusts in the country, with projects touching lives and saving land in each of Leelanau’s 11 townships.
-Since our formation in 1988, we’ve preserved 8005 acres and over 27 miles of shoreline/stream and river frontage, and worked with 135 families to preserve cherished lands.
-We’ve launched a farmland preservation program, established a renowned water-quality monitoring program and created 20 Natural Areas and Preserves.
-Some of the best views, most sensitive wetlands, and biggest working farms have been forever protected because of the Leelanau Conservancy.
-With nearly 2,800 members backing us up, the Conservancy is making a very real difference in what Leelanau County is to become.
-In a column he wrote for our 20th Anniversary, Executive Director, Brian Price tells our story.
+Since our formation in 1988, we have preserved over 14,000 acres and created 26 Natural Areas for public enjoyment with more than 25 miles of hiking and mountain bike trails.